 - Consider bathroom needs; you don’t want to be rushing through the crowds, searching for a place to potty if you have a little one that isn’t used to waiting through events.
 Find a spot to watch with a public washroom nearby, or check with friends and family if anyone has a workplace along the route that would be welcoming in an emergency.

-- No matter where you set up to watch the parade (more on that to come!), you’ll likely be out past bedtime.
+- No matter where you set up to watch the parade (more on that to come!), you’ll likely be out past bedtime with littles.
 Consider having the kids wear their PJs under their snowsuits to make the transition to bed a little easier, especially if they fall asleep on the way home.